jrfnl/Debug-Bar-Constants/readme.txt

 == Changelog ==

+= 1.3 (2013-12-02 ) =
+* Moved pretty print class to separate repository as several plugins are using it now.

 = 1.2.1.2 (2013-11-30) =
 * Fixed minor HTML validation issue
 * Fixed auto-disable message display in case the Debug Bar Plugin is not activated